finos/morphir/docs/snowpark/snowpark-backend-limitations.md

 To take advantage of this backend, the code being processed has to manipulate lists of table-like records (ex. with fields of only basic).
 These structure are identified as [DataFrames](https://docs.snowflake.com/en/developer-guide/snowpark/scala/working-with-dataframes).

-## Code that do not follow the backend conventions
+## Code that do not follow the supported patterns

-The backend assumes some conventions to determine how to interpret the code that is being processed.
-These conventions are described in [snowpark-backend.md](snowpark-backend.md).
+The backend assumes some conventions and patterns to determine how to interpret the code that is being processed.
+These patterns are described in [snowpark-backend-generation](snowpark-backend-generation.md).

 ## Unsupported elements